cosinusoidally/mquickjs/README.md

 ### Compilation

 The parser is very close to the QuickJS one but it avoids recursion so the C stack usage is bounded.
-There is no parse tree.
+There is no abstract syntax tree.
 The bytecode is generated in one pass with several tricks to optimize it (QuickJS has several optimization passes).

 ## Tests and benchmarks